readium/ts-toolkit/shared/src/publication/accessibility/Localization.md

 1. **Provide both compact and descriptive versions** when possible by using an object with both properties.
 This allows for more precise control over the display text.
 2. **Test your custom locales** to ensure all necessary keys are provided.
-3. **Extend the default English locale** rather than replacing it entirely to ensure coverage of all possible keys.
-4. **Handle missing translations gracefully** - the system will log warnings for missing keys.
+3. **Handle missing translations gracefully** - the system will log warnings for missing keys.

 ## TypeScript Support